How Do I Test My Computer?

 We recommend that you perform the Immediate SMART test in Pc-Check to understand if the disk has errors before performing any further hard drive tests.
 SMART (Self-Monitoring, Analysis and Reporting Technology) is a monitoring system for computer media to detect and report on various indicators of hard drive reliability.
 This can be used to alert users to the impending failure of the disk.

-The hard drive testing in Pc-Check is very thorough and can test every sector of your hard drive.
-Being able to test the mechanism of the hard drive with the mechanical test in Pc-Check or being able to read and verify the data from the hard drive such as Pc-Check’s read-verify test can go a long way to make sure the physical health of the hard drive is good.
+mechanical test in Pc-Check or being able to read and verify the data from the hard drive such as Pc-Check’s read-verify test can go a long way to make sure the physical health of the hard drive is good.

 As with any data storage, a good backup should always be done to keep your data safe.
 If you detect the possibility of hard drive issues we recommend backing up your data to some external format so that if you have hard drive issues, you are able to continue working with no loss of data.